contents

 IMPORTANT UPDATE (SEPT.
 '08)

-The traditional terms 'good' and 'bad' carbs are very misleading and frankly INACCURATE.
+The traditional terms 'good' and 'bad' carbs are very misleading and INACCURATE.
 Perfectly good carbs can be worsened by over-cooking or processing them.
 Some very clean so-called 'bad' carbs can be helped, modified, their status raised when combined with the proper nutrients to make them worthy and less ill-advised.
 For example, rice cakes alone are fairly neutral, but add almond butter and they become much more valid.
 Take groats.
 Whole oat kernels (Irish oats) are much more nutritious when cooked than rolled oats which have been flash-smashed, their natural oils and nutrients splattered to the winds ... a good carb gone wrong.

 ref: "Ultra-Prevention," Mark Hyman, MD and Mark Liponis, MD